Piglettank/piglettank.github.io/src/pages/red-blog/post-1.md

 Democracy is great!
 But where is my party that removes the assets of the top 1% and redistributes them to the workers?
 Where is my party that calls for 4 hour work days?
 I don't see it.

-## 5. Criminality
+## 5. Criminality / gang violence

 Main reason for people doing crime?
 Poverty, low socio-economic status.
 Solution?
 Arrest them.
 No. Solution is reduce the difference in socio-economic status.
 Even a dumbass can see that.

+Poor economy is not the only reason of course.
+But many of the other reasons, such as parental neglect, crowded homes often stem from overworked parents or not being able to buy a spacious home.
+[This article](https://www.justice.gc.ca/eng/rp-pr/csj-sjc/crime/rr06_6/p2.html) shows some of the data of conditions calling to crime.
+That being said, not all crime will be solved by reducing the wealth gap.
+But certainly a large portion of it.